DCQN-axiomatics/DCQN-Matrix-Axiomatik-LLM-Protocol/ABOUT.md

 **Creative Commons Attribution 4.0 International (CC BY 4.0)**

-This permits reuse, adaptation, and integration into other systems— with attribution to the author and the DCQN.MATRIX project.
+Permitting reuse, adaptation, and integration —

----
+with attribution to the author and the DCQN.MATRIX project.